Rugby league in the United States: 1970s to 90s: Attempts to organize the sport

-1990s: National team and the AMNRL

 In 1991 Rugby World TV promoter John F. Morgan of Lake Placid, NY was petitioned by Rugby League Australia to bring a U.S. team to the Sydney 7s and in 1993 Morgan created the American Patriots who became a novel hit at the event.
 Morgan also acquired the TV rights to ARL competitions and aired them on his Rugby World TV program from 1991 to 1995.
-He also attempted to launch League in the US and convinced the RFL to send an Ireland Team to the US for St. Patrick's Day matches in 1995 and 1996.
+He also attempted to launch League in the U.S. and convinced the RFL to send an Ireland Team to the U.S. for St. Patrick's Day matches in 1995 and 1996.
 The games were staged at RFK Stadium and televised live by ESPN2 in 1995 and delayed in 1996.
 In 1992 former St George Dragons player David Niu moved to Philadelphia and began to introduce rugby league to the Glen Mills Schools, where he was employed as a teacher.
 Soon after, he was contacted by Morgan and they set about building a U.S. national team with Niu as player coach to compete in international tournaments for the first time.
-Morgan also hosted a few USA/Canada matches and a USA/Russia match at Kezar Stadium in San Francisco in 1996.
+Morgan also hosted a few U.S.-Canada matches and a U.S.-Russia match at Kezar Stadium in San Francisco in 1996.
 Niu took over for Morgan after the 96 season.
 Under Niu's leadership the United States competed in the Super League World Nines (1996, 1997), Rugby League Emerging Nations Tournament (2000 and Victory Cup (2003, 2004) competitions.